Australian Security Intelligence Organisation: Parliamentary Joint Committee inquiries

-Criticisms, controversies and conspiracies

-Opposition to the political left

-ASIO has been accused of executing an agenda against the Left of politics since its inception.
-In the 1960s, ASIO was also accused of neglecting its proper duties because of this supposed preoccupation with targeting the Left.
-Like other Western domestic security agencies, ASIO actively monitored protesters against the Vietnam War, Labor politicians and various writers, artists and actors who tended towards the Left.
-Other claims go further, alleging that the Organisation compiled a list of some 10,000 suspected Communist sympathisers who would be interned should the Cold War escalate.
+Transfer to Home Affairs

+In July 2018, then-Prime Minister Malcolm Turnbull announced the creation of the Department of Home Affairs - a new ministry to include the Australian Federal Police, the Australian Border Force, and the Australian Security Intelligence Organisation.
+This meant the transfer of ASIO away from the Attorney-General's Department, although the Attorney-General would remain responsible for approving ASIO warrants.
+This move was somewhat criticised, with John Blaxland from the Australian National University warning against tampering with a system that was "arguably the envy of the world", saying "I have yet to see any compelling evidence that what we have is not working, or that there is a compellingly better option out there."

+In July 2024, it was reported that ASIO was to be moved back to its original setting within the Attorney-General's Department.
+Under the new arrangement, the Department of Home Affairs retains responsibility for national security policy, its design and implementation, while operational control of ASIO shifts back to the Attorney-General's Department.

+Criticisms and controversies

+Infiltration by Soviet spies

+From the earliest years of ASIO's existence, possibly from its inception, the organization has been infiltrated by Soviet spies.
+This was admitted by ASIO beginning in 2016, though other sources had made earlier allegations that Soviet spies had deeply infiltrated ASIO at nearly all levels of intelligence and operations.

 Raids on ASIO Central Office, 1973

-Further accusations against ASIO were raised by the Attorney-General following a series of bombings from 1963 to 1970 on the consulate of Communist Yugoslavia in Australia by Croatian far-right militia.
-Attorney-General Lionel Murphy alleged that ASIO had withheld information on the group which could have led to preventative measures taken against further bomb attacks (however, Murphy was a member of the recently sworn-in Labor government, which still held a deep-seated suspicion of ASIO).
+Accusations against ASIO were raised by the Attorney-General Lionel Murphy following a series of bombings from 1963 to 1970 on the consulate of Communist Yugoslavia in Australia by Croatian far-right militia.
+Murphy alleged that ASIO had withheld information on the group which could have led to preventative measures taken against further bomb attacks (however, Murphy was a member of the recently sworn in Labor government, which still held a deep-seated suspicion of ASIO).

 On 15 March 1973, Murphy and the Commonwealth Police raided the ASIO offices in Melbourne.
 While some claim the raid was disastrous, serving little purpose other than to shake-up both ASIO and the Whitlam government, the findings of such investigations were not published.